 Whether you plan to speak to a group of students at a school, a large audience of professionals, or are just trying to understand how to open your speech, knowing this foundation will make all the difference..

 Are these skills learnable?

-But you must understand that no one will carry you to the promised land.
+But you must understand that no one will carry you to the promised land when it comes to improving your public speaking skills.
 Anyone who promises to be your human rickshaw to the mountain of mastery is either a con-artist or is trying to sell you something.

-Going through this list you will wonder if these skills are meant only for uniquely gifted people.
+Going through this list you will wonder if these are meant only for uniquely gifted people who speak in public effortlessly.
 You won’t be wrong to think that, because gifted people can absorb them faster.
 But, you are stupid if you let it stop you from learning.